2022–23 FC Urartu season

-The 2022–23 season is FC Urartu's twenty-second consecutive season in the Armenian Premier League.
+The 2022–23 season was FC Urartu's twenty-second consecutive season in the Armenian Premier League.

 Season events

 On 28 June, Urartu announced the signing of Maksim Mayrovich on a free transfer from Noah.

 On 4 July, Urartu announced the signing of Leon Sabua from Krasnodar.

 On 22 July, Urartu announced the signings of Zhirayr Margaryan from Veres Rivne and Everson from Goiás.
 The following day, 23 July, Yevgeni Nazarov joined from Bohemians 1905.

 On 3 August, Urartu announced the signing of Aleksandr Melikhov from Akhmat Grozny.

 On 11 August, Urartu announced the signing of Marcos Júnior from Volta Redonda.

 On 26 August, Urartu announced the loan signing of Buiu from Noroeste.

 On 1 September, Yevgeni Nazarov left Urartu by mutual consent having played twice for the club.

 On 9 September, Urartu announced the signing of David Khurtsidze from Alashkert.

 On 13 December, Everson left Urartu by mutual consent having played five times for the club.

 On 20 December, Edgar Grigoryan left Urartu by mutual consent having played five times for the club.

 On the 29 December, Erik Vardanyan announced his retirement from football due to a knee injury, and that he would become a football scout for Urartu.

 On 17 January, Urartu announced the signing of Aras Özbiliz.

 On 25 January, Urartu announced the signing of Rafael Carioca from América de Natal.

 On 27 January, Urartu announced the signing of free-agent Yaya Sanogo.

 On 4 February, Urartu announced the signing of Ivan Zotko from Kryvbas Kryvyi Rih.

 On 11 February, Urartu announced the signing of Dramane Salou who'd previously played for Noah.

 On 21 February, Temur Dzhikiya joined Urartu on loan from Volga Ulyanovsk.